Funding Your Experience Abroad

 Current Scholarships and Grants

 If you normally receive scholarships or grants towards your education at WKU, you may be able to use those funds for study abroad.
-While academic scholarships from WKU can generally be applied toward any semester or academic year program, KEES money may only be used if your program fees are billed through Topnet.
-Unfortunately, national or International academic scholarships and military tuition scholarships may not be used for study abroad.
+While academic scholarships from WKU can generally be applied toward any semester or academic year program, KEES money may only be used if your program fees are billed through Topnet, which is the case for all WKU programs, partner programs, and affiliate providers.
+Unfortunately, WKU employee tuition waivers and, in most cases, military tuition benefits may not be used for study abroad.

-To request that your scholarships be applied towards your study abroad fees, email Andy Wagoner, Assistant Director for Academic Scholarships, at email@example.com with your WKU I.D. by no later than November 1 for winter and spring Programs and March 1 for summer and fall Programs.
+To request that your scholarships be applied towards your study abroad fees, email firstname.lastname@example.org with your WKU I.D. by no later than November 1 for winter and spring Programs and March 1 for summer and fall Programs.

 Financial Aid for Study Abroad